 In Performance and the Political, Ameet Parameswaran demonstrates how cultural performances can stage the political in ways that add to the more visible and traditional practices of popular politics.
 Influenced by contemporary theories of 'affect', Parameswaran highlights bodily sensory locations and actions, and embodiment in general, as important but neglected sites of enormous political significance.
 Through the lens of Performance Studies, he explores Kerala's transformation into a neoliberal region; in the process, he analyses diverse performance forms like theatre, cinema, kathaprasangam, mimics parade and popular poetry recitals.
 Deeply theoretical and original in its engagement, this book is a major advance in the burgeoning field of Performance Studies in India.

-Contents: Introduction 1.
-Vision: Seeing and Acting in Times of Terror 2.
+Contents: Introduction; I. Vision: Seeing and Acting in Times of Terror 2.
 Voice: The Auratic and the Passion of Democracy 3.
 Gesture: Ethics, Collective and the Ordinary 4.
 Machinic: Sounding the Consumption Regime 5.
-Animal: Zooësis and Becoming-With in Neoliberalism 2017 978-93-86392-45-9 ₹1380 260 pp Hardback Raising the Curtain Recasting Women Performers in India SERIES: CRITICAL THINKING IN SOUTH ASIAN HISTORY Lata Singh, Associate Professor, Centre for Women's Studies, School of Social Sciences, Jawaharlal Nehru University, New Delhi
+Animal: Zooësis and Becoming-With in Neoliberalism 2017 978-93-86392-45-9 ₹1530 260 pp Hardback Raising the Curtain Recasting Women Performers in India SERIES: CRITICAL THINKING IN SOUTH ASIAN HISTORY Lata Singh.
+Associate Professor, Centre for Women's Studies, School of Social Sciences, Jawaharlal Nehru University, New Delhi

 Raising the Curtain discusses women performers in colonial and independent India, and covers a wide range of genres and forms in theatre.
 The study highlights how the roles, agency, issues, concerns and lives of the women performers differ significantly because of their different social and cultural locales-'high', 'low' and 'progressive'.
 The chapters represent a distinct argument and is marked through histories of courtesans, women and theatre in colonial India, popular theatre, and its intersections with caste, and finally the relationship of women performers to Indian People's Theatre Movement-the progressive theatre movement in twentieth-century India.
 Contents: I. Locating Courtesans: The Fuzzy Boundary between Women Performers and Prostitutes 2.
 Middle Class and 'Modern' India: Foregrounding Actresses in Colonial India 3.
 Gender, Caste, and Performance: Tamasha and Nautanki 4.
-Political Theatre and Women Performers: The Indian People's Theatre Association; Conclusion

-2017 978-93-86392-75-6 ₹1230 208 pp Hardback
+Political Theatre and Women Performers: The Indian People's Theatre Association; Conclusion 2017 978-93-86392-75-6 ₹1380 208 pp Hardback the Mahābhārata to bear on the representation of kingship in the epic.
+He shows how the Mahābhārata depicts both archaic and classical models of kingly and premonetary polity and how the king becomes a ruler who is seen as ritually divine.

 Rāja Yudhisthira

 Kingship in Epic Mahābhārata

 Kevin McGrath, an Associate of the Department of South Asian Studies, Harvard University

-With a foreword by Gregory Nagy
+With a Foreword by Gregory Nagy

+In Rāja Yudhisthira, Kevin McGrath brings his literary, ethnographic, and analytical knowledge of